KozlovKV/NSU-repo/materials/1/english/my_vocabulary.md

 - sorry, but this question is irrelevant
 - during our presentation we will talk about
 - after the presentation / at the end of presentation
+- There'll be plenty of time for question at the end of my presentation
+- If you have any questions I'd be happy to answer them now
+- today I'd like to talk you about
+- for those of you who don't know me, I'm...
+- let me start from telling a lot of bit about my background

 # Vocabulary in use
 ## VIU: Unit 81 - Make, do and take: uses and phrases